britram/quic-base-drafts/draft-ietf-quic-recovery.md

 When an ACK frame is received that establishes loss of all in-flight packets sent over a long enough period of time, the network is considered to be experiencing persistent congestion.
-Commonly, this can be established by consecutive PTOs, but since the PTO timer is reset when a new ack-eliciting packet is sent, an explicit duration must be used to account for those cases where PTOs do not occur or are substantially delayed.
+Commonly, this can be established by consecutive PTOs, but since the PTO timer is reset when a new ack-provoking packet is sent, an explicit duration must be used to account for those cases where PTOs do not occur or are substantially delayed.
 This duration is the equivalent of kPersistentCongestionThreshold consecutive PTOs, and is computed